 The President shall conduct all meetings of the Class Government and shall be the official spokesperson for the class.
-The President shall serve as the primary liaison between the Student Class Government and the student body, and between the Student Class Government and the Faculty Class Advisor, Director of Graduate Studies and School Dean.
+The President shall serve as the primary liaison between the Student Class Government and the student body, and between the Student Class Government and the Faculty Class Advisor, Associate Dean and Associate Program Director.
 The President shall assist with the succeeding class elections.
 Following graduation, the President shall assist the program with alumni contact information and events and serve as an alumni representative of the class.
 The President shall also represent the class in the Graduate Student Council.